kunkcu/fpga-digital-oscilloscope/README.md

 # FPGA Digital Oscilloscope

 This was my term project for the Digital Cirtuit Design course back in 2016.
 The design was implemented using VHDL and demonstrated on a Basys3 Xilinx Artix-7 demo board.
-It should be noted that this just an elementary design and there are several shortcomings.
+It should be noted that this is just an elementary design and there are several shortcomings.

 Demonstration video: https://www.youtube.com/watch?v=RsM2iyXqQUE